atmoswing/atmoswing/readme.md

 * 2008-2011 Cantons of Valais and Vaud (Switzerland): basis of the software from the MINERVE project.
 * 2011-2013 University of Lausanne (Switzerland): reorganization of the source code, improvement of the build system, documentation.
 * 2014 Direction régionale de l’environnement, de l’aménagement et du logement (France): addition of new forecast skill scores (reliability of the CRPS and rank histogram).
+* 2015 Cantons of Valais (Switzerland): addition of synthetic xml export and the aggregation of parametrizations in the viewer.

 See both license.txt and notice.txt files for details about the license and its enforcement.